alexpearce/home/_posts/tips/2016-02-03-simpler-jekyll-searching.md

 2. Some JavaScript parses the GET parameters for either a `tag` or a `category` parameter, storing the value;
-3. The list of `.collection` containers is searched, and a container is hidden if it's `data-name` property doesn't much the value of the search parameter.
+3. The list of `.collection` containers is searched, and a container is hidden if it's `data-name` property doesn't match the value of the search parameter.

 There are many ways you could write the JavaScript logic, but you can view what I ended up with [on GitHub][4].